michijs/michijs/README.md

 - Maps
 - Sets
 - Any object whose prototype is Object
+But we still support assignments to such objects

 ## Polyfills
 If you REALLY need polyfills i recommend you to read this topics: